 I promise you I’m not getting a cut from Aldi for writing this, I just honestly love the place SO much!
 Alright, so what do I buy and how much do I spend?
 Let me give you a little glimpse into my shopping trip.

 My hubby and I try to plan every dinner meal the weekend before.
-We have a chalkboard in the kitchen where we write it all down.
+We have a chalkboard in the kitchen where we write it all down, one similar to this (affiliate link).
 This way, we know exactly what ingredients we need from the store, and we don’t have to waste time trying to figure out what we want to eat after work.
 It’s a win-win really!
 We also pretty much eat the same thing for lunch everyday, which makes planning a breeze.
 Then, we handwrite our list (yes, I know, totally old school, but I really like to physically cross things out) and put it in order of where things are located the store.
 You’ll find there’s a certain direction most people go when funneling through the store, which makes it a much quicker trip than trying to maneuver through tons of aisles at a larger store.
 And now we’re off!

 Here’s a list of my FAVORITE, mostly healthy, things from Aldi:

 - Dark chocolate (I know what you’re thinking, chocolate probably shouldn’t be first on the list since we’re trying to stay healthy, but it’s DARK, and it’s the first thing you see when you walk in!
 Plus, you can do this workout, or this one, or even this one to burn off those calories!)